corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 Implement the `net.corda.v5.ledger.utxo.query.json.ContractStateVaultJsonFactory<T>` interface.
 The `<T>` parameter is the type of the state we want to represent.

-For example, a state type called `TestState` and a simple contract called `TestContract` it would look like the following:
+For example, a state type called `TestState` and a simple contract called `TestContract`, would look like the following:

 {{< tabs name="tabs-1" >}}
 {{% tab name="kotlin" %}}